Russian Doll (TV series): Season 2

 The second season also received critical praise.
 On Rotten Tomatoes, it has a 97% approval rating, with an average rating of 8/10, based on 61 reviews.
-The website's critics’ consensus states, "Not all of Russian Dolls gambles pay off in this ambitious and thrillingly audacious second season, but the show's willingness to take risks is often its own reward."
+The website's critics' consensus states, "Not all of Russian Dolls gambles pay off in this ambitious and thrillingly audacious second season, but the show's willingness to take risks is often its own reward."
 On Metacritic, it has a weighted average score of 79 out of 100, based on 25 critics, indicating "generally favorable reviews.

-In a perfect five-star review by The Guardian’s Rebecca Nicholson, she described it as "a truly gorgeous series, from its aesthetic to its script, and it feels incredibly rich."
+In a perfect five-star review by The Guardians Rebecca Nicholson, she described it as "a truly gorgeous series, from its aesthetic to its script, and it feels incredibly rich."
 A Los Angeles Times review by Robert Lloyd applauded the season, writing, "It's helpful to regard the series, especially in the whipsaw transitions of its beautiful last movements, as musical or poetic."
 Another positive review by Colliders Ross Bonaime commended the writers of Season 2, explaining that, "Russian Dolls second season is a truly wild ride, even when compared to the circuital first season, but it's the looseness and free-flowing exploration of the past that makes this season so remarkable."
 In an enthusiastic review, Matt Fowler of IGN praised the series, exclaiming that "Russian Dolls second season finds a way to keep the feistiness of time trickery alive with a Quantum Leap-style story that, of course, leads to wonderfully tender and meaningful catharsis."
 Rolling Stones Alan Sepinwall gave the season 4 out of 5 stars, calling it a "blast" and noting that "in reaching further and trying more, Russian Doll Season Two ultimately justifies the series' existence as more than just a one-shot."
 The second season earned a Reframe Stamp since the series "was found to hire women or individuals of other underrepresented gender identities (including those who are non-binary or gender non-conforming) in at least four out of eight key roles including writer, director, producer, lead, co-leads and department heads."